-In our previous blog, we discussed Why WiFi is crucial in Hotels/resorts and Challenges in Meeting Customer Expectations.
+In our previous blog, we discussed Why WiFi is crucial in Hotels/resorts and the Challenges in Meeting Customer Expectations.

 In this blog, we will dive into

 - What to avoid when planning your Hotel WiFi network

 - Important factors to consider while planning the network; and

 - How to confirm that the deployment will meet guests’ expectations?